 Emergency medical training necessary to provide pre-hospital basic life support to the sick and injured.
 Meets, in part, the requirements for California EMT certification.
 Must be 18 years old by course completion to be eligible for certification.
 Must be taken during the same year.
+Includes four lectures and one laboratory per week.
 EMER 105 also includes arranged pre-hospital clinical hours.
 Prerequisite: CPR for the Healthcare Provider.
 EMER 104 or equivalent is a prerequisite for EMER 105.